NJWong/Personal-Website/about.md

 I go out of my way to write clean, efficient and maintainable code.

 # What am I passionate about?
 I am passionate about doing awesome things and meeting new people.
 Technology consulting provides this on a professional level.
-I achieve this on a personal level by riding my motorcycle with friends and going to rider meetups.
+I achieve this on a personal level by riding my motorcycle with friends and drinking lots of coffee.

 # Why do I blog?
 No particular reason - mostly because I want to :).
 I created this blog just before I started my final year of my software engineering degree so it's a good way to keep track of what I do, what I learn, and to keep track of how I grow.